SiriusStarr/elm-spaced-repetition/README.md

       already been partially studied to remove previously-extant `newSteps`.
     * 🏷️ `Ease`, `TimeInterval`, `Days`, `Minutes`, and `Natural` are now exposed (but still opaque), so you may write type signatures with them.
+    * 📝 Fix broken links to Anki documentation, since the URLs moved.
   * `SpacedRepetition.SMTwoPlus`
     * 💥 **Breaking:** `lastSeen` is now `lastReviewed` in `QueueDetails`, to be more explicit/consistent with naming.